SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/support-user-access.md

 To log in as support user from the {{< management-tenant >}}, you must provide the following information in the Login screen:

-* Tenant ID:  The ID of the tenant of the user to be supported.
+* Tenant ID - the ID of the tenant of the user to be supported.
 The tenant ID is shown in the user dropdown menu in the UI.
 In some environments, especially in test environments, you can open the destination tenant´s URL (for example *testtenant.{{< domain-c8y >}}*) and log into the tenant without the tenant ID.
-* Support user: The username of the {{< management-tenant >}} user that executes the support.
+* Support user - the username of the {{< management-tenant >}} user that executes the support.
-* User: The username of the user to be supported.
+* User - the username of the user to be supported.

 "Support user" and "user" are entered into the **Username** field in the following notation: